BenHall/learn-katacoda/jupyter/jupyterhub-service-42/02-loading-the-required-templates.md

 The purpose of the OpenShift templates which have been loaded are:

 * `notebook-builder` - Template for building a custom Jupyter notebook image using Source-to-Image (S2I) against a hosted Git repository.
-Python packages listed in the `requirements.txt` file of the Git repository will be installed and any files, including notebook images, will be copied into the image.
-The image can then be deployed using the `notebook-deployer` template.

-* `notebook-builder` - Template for building a custom Jupyter notebook image using Source-to-Image (S2I) against a hosted Git repository.
-Python packages listed in the `requirements.txt` file of the Git repository will be installed and any files, including notebook images, will be copied into the image.

 * `jupyterhub-deployer` - Template for deploying a JupyterHub service using an existing Jupyter notebook image.